Geo-Social Group Queries with Minimum Acquaintance Constraint: Update of SaR-trees

 \section{Update of SaR-trees}

 The SaR-trees, once built, can be used as underlying structures for efficient GSGQ processing with generic spatial constraints.
 It is particularly favorable for applications where both social relations and user locations (e.g., home addresses) are stable.
 However, for other applications where users may regularly change their locations and social relations, efficient update of the SaR-trees is required.
 This is challenging because an update of a user affects not only her own CBR but also those of others.
-In this section, we propose a lazy update approach tailored for SaR-trees that achieves high update efficiency while still guaranteeing the effectiveness of GSGQ processing.
+In this section, we propose a lazy update approach tailored for SaR-trees that strikes a balance between update efficiency and effectiveness of GSGQ processing.